saifulalam2559/Storing-data-into-a-MySQL-database-based-on-impressions/README.md

     `page_url` VARCHAR(255) NOT NULL
 );
 PHP Script to Capture Impressions
-Connect to MySQL Database: Use PHP's MySQLi or PDO extension to connect to your MySQL database.
+Connect to MySQL Database

+Use PHP's MySQLi or PDO extension to connect to your MySQL database.
 Replace 'hostname', 'username', 'password', and 'database' with your actual database credentials.

 php
 Copy code